 Freelancers in countries with a low cost of living charge less, especially if they are not native English speakers.
 Similarly, clients from developing countries have lower budgets for projects than those living in industrialized nations.

 Unfortunately, the gender pay gap still exists between male and female freelancers and consultants.
-However, this has decreased in recent years, and will hopefully continue to do so.
+However, this has decreased in recent years and will hopefully continue.

 But the good news is that The Bureau of Labor Statistics shows positive insights about the recent changes in the average hourly earnings of American workers overall.

-Pay teams and invoice clients using set bill and pay rates right in Hubstaff’s time tracking software.
+Pay teams and invoice clients using the set bill and pay rates in Hubstaff’s time tracking software.
 Get it free for 14 days.
-No credit card required.